-Not much, we would argue.
 History is full of fringe investments that occasionally make the news following a rapid, and oftentimes inexplicable and indefensible, price increase.
 Bitcoin is only the latest, leaving even casual investors asking “what is it, and should I be buying some?”

 Bitcoin is an unregulated cryptocurrency created in 2009.
 A cryptocurrency is a digital asset designed to work as a medium of exchange using cryptography to secure the transactions, to control the creation of additional units, and to verify the transfer of assets.

-There have been approximately 1,500 cryptocurrencies introduced since 2009.
-Many have died since and around 600 are actively traded today.
-The market value of cryptocurrencies is growing and is estimated at around $300 billion, depending on how Bitcoin trades from day to day, compared to the $60 trillion of money in the world.
+Among the first digital currencies produced, Bitcoin has also become the most well-known.
+Thousands of others have been introduced, many of which have since died.
+The market value of cryptocurrencies is growing and is currently estimated at $200 – $300 billion, depending on how Bitcoin trades from day to day, compared to the trillions represented by other currencies.
 Bitcoin remains the biggest cryptocurrency, but its lead has been eroded by technological improvements of other competitors.
-That is one problem with trying to back the right digital currency, there is no barrier to entry for competition.
-All it takes is a computer and some skill to make an improvement.
+That is one problem with trying to back the right digital currency, there is no barrier to entry for the competition.
+All it takes is a computer and some skills to improve.
 If that doesn’t work, try again.

-The idea of Bitcoin as a digital currency, the original intent, is suffering two primary problems: its value is too unstable and transaction processing is too slow.
-Bitcoin’s value routinely changes daily by 1-3%, which when seen over the course of a month or a year, can be substantial.
+Bitcoin is an unreliable store of value.
+Bitcoin’s value routinely changes daily by 1-3%, which, when seen over a month or a year, can be substantial.
 By comparison, the exchange rate between the U.S. dollar and the euro has an average daily change of less than 1% and a monthly change of less than 3%.
-And Bitcoin can go down hard too.
-After hitting a high of $1,150 in November 2013, it dropped to $500 by mid-December and didn’t recover for four years.
-It dropped again this last summer by 36% before resuming its climb.
-People don’t want investments or debts denominated in a currency whose price swings are that dramatic.
+And the value of a Bitcoin can go down hard too.
+See the chart below.
+After hitting a high of $1,150 in November 2013, the price of one Bitcoin dropped to $500 by mid-December and didn’t recover for four years.
+It touched $19,000 in late 2017, only to drop 83%, back to $3,200 twelve months later.
+As of November 30, 2020, it reached a new high of more than $19,000.